 - Structuring pre-bankruptcy protections and other creditor rights in telecom debtor bankruptcies.

-- Helping clients navigate the complexities of overlapping compliance with Bankruptcy Code obligations and telecommunications regulatory requirements.
+- Helping clients navigate the complexities of overlapping compliance with U.S. Bankruptcy Code obligations and telecommunications regulatory requirements.